john-itcsolutions/cheirrs/README.md

 `juju add-model kubeflow`  (the dashboard requires the model name to be "kubeflow")

-`juju deploy kubeflow-lite`  - or full kubeflow
+`juju deploy kubeflow-lite --trust`  - or full kubeflow

 `watch -c juju status --color`  to watch progress.